Back to directory

 Caitlin Boyle has served for more than fifteen years as a leading expert in the use of film as a tool for amplifying social good and inspiring civic engagement.

-She participates regularly as a mentor and guest speaker for arts organizations and educational institutions, including The Gotham, the Berkeley Film Foundation, Chicken & Egg Pictures, The Fledgling Fund, Film Independent, Impact Partners, Columbia University Graduate School of Journalism, and the New York Foundation for the Arts.
+She participates regularly as a mentor and guest speaker for arts organizations and educational institutions, including The Gotham, Berkeley Film Foundation, Chicken & Egg Pictures, The Fledgling Fund, Film Independent, Impact Partners, Columbia University Graduate School of Journalism, Filmshop and the New York Foundation for the Arts.